Skip to main content

 Exit

 Destinations wide and varied.
 Most to south London day schools (Emanuel and Kingston Grammar for example), but some go further afield, including boarding.
 Surrey schools popular, St John's Leatherhead and Epsom in particular.
 Fundamental is collaboration with parents.
-As Mr Hodge says, ‘We want the best for the children and so do the parents.
+As the school says, ‘We want the best for the children and so do the parents.
 Why wouldn’t you work together?’
 A Future Schools Fair offers a taste of what is on offer.
 Parents praise the tailored meetings to discuss options, as well as the speed with which queries are answered, especially with deadlines in mind.
 One parent, who claimed ‘not to have a clue’ about senior schools, confirmed their child was found ‘absolutely the right place.’
-Roughly a dozen scholarships/awards a year - impressive for a small non-selective school, six in 2023.
-These run over academic, music and sporting fronts.
+Roughly a dozen scholarships/awards a year - impressive for a small non-selective school, six in 2024.
+These run over academic, music, drama and sporting fronts.

 Our view